 Common equity represents true ownership with the last claim to cash flows.
 If a project struggles, common equity holders may receive nothing.
 Yet if a project succeeds beyond expectations, common equity captures all the upside after other layers receive their contracted returns.

 Sponsors and investors who believe strongly in a project’s potential typically invest at this level.
+Common equity positions often involve collaboration with other investors, requiring shared decision-making, pooled funds for larger projects, and increased accountability among all parties involved.
 The risk is highest, but so is the reward when things go well.

 What are debt investments and who are debt investors

 Debt investors are individuals or institutions who lend money to real estate projects in exchange for interest payments.
+Real estate debt investing is a strategy where investors provide capital to property owners or developers and earn returns through interest payments secured by the underlying property.
 They act as creditors rather than owners, which fundamentally changes their relationship to the project.
 Banks, credit unions, insurance companies, private lenders, and debt funds all fall into this category.

 Unlike equity investors who share in profits and losses, debt investors have a contractual right to receive their principal back plus interest regardless of how profitable the project becomes.